Aakash-kaushik/mage_to_ascii/README.md

 Contains python script to turn your webcam feed to ascii art and can event convert images from your path to ascii art.

 ### Install
-1. clone the repository by doing
+1.clone the repository by doing
 ```bash
 git clone https://github.com/Aakash-kaushik/Image_to_ascii
 ```
 demands that git is installed

-2. then do a
+2.then do a
 ```bash
 cd Image_to_ascii
 pip3 install -r requirements.txt